 Ensuring that you’re practicing proper personal financial management is a never-ending task.
-Whether you need to eliminate credit card debt, save for a major purchase, or need to grow your retirement fund, there are small adjustments you can make to speed up the process.
+Whether you need to stay on track with your debt management program, save for a major purchase, or need to grow your retirement fund, there are small adjustments you can make to speed up the process.
 Changing your spending habits, even slightly, can contribute to drastically improved financial management.

 Tips to Improve Financial Management Habits